aiman-al-masoud/deixiscript/minimalist-rewrite.md

 A specific function just to do that, so as to simplify the implementation of Command(Negate), and to avoid having to manage additions/eliminations.
 The tell() function has already basically almost the same purpose.

+is verb sentence the only kind of AST that could have to be decompressed?

 - check for a match with analytic derivation clauses
 - if there is a match, execute the definition, else go on
 - expand negations, & other stuff that doesn't require KB